-- 6.01 Explore options for establishing a "general critical care" clinic within the city limits in either a new stand-alone structure or as a shared space in an existing building.
-Emphasis on: - 1) Physician Practice operation; or - 2) Doctor directed operation with Physicians Assistants; or - 3) Nurse Practitioner approach; or - 4) ER style EMT/Nurse operation under direction of off-site physician with goal of stabilization and transfer as necessary. - 6.02 Identify an ideal location for and establish an ambulance dispatch center for the transport of critical patients. - 6.03 Assess feasibility of and location for constructing a heliport for helicopter transport of critical patients. - 6.04 Expand EMT role in health screenings (preventive health care) with help from UNM-VC's nursing program. - 6.05 Establish Health Fairs at least 3 times per year at City Hall Multipurpose Complex. - 6.06 Develop a program for routine (regularly scheduled) preventative health screenings at City Hall. - 6.07 Establish an "after the event" health care program that is responsive to both mobile and stationary patients.
+- 6.01 Use results of the pending Conduct a health-care survey to identify the types of health care needs in our community. - 6.02 Research and make available to all residents (especially our aging population), a variety of healthcare service. - 6.03 Explore options for establishing a "general critical care" clinic within the city limits in either a new stand-alone structure or as a shared space in an existing building.
+Emphasis on: - 1) Physician Practice operation; or - 2) Doctor directed operation with Physicians Assistants; or - 3) Nurse Practitioner approach; or - 4) ER style EMT/Nurse operation under direction of off-site physician with goal of stabilization and transfer as necessary. - 6.04 Identify an ideal location for and establish an ambulance dispatch center for the transport of critical patients. - 6.05 Assess feasibility of and location for constructing a heliport for helicopter transport of critical patients. - 6.06 Expand EMT role in health screenings (preventive health care) with help from UNM-VC's nursing program. - 6.07 Establish Health Fairs at least 3 2 times per year at City Hall Multipurpose Complex.

+6.08 Develop a program for routine (regularly scheduled) preventative health screenings at City Hall.